 Liver Cancer

-Understanding the causes and symptoms of liver cancer for effective treatment and prevention to improve the survival rate
+Understanding the causes and symptoms of liver cancer, effective prevention and treatment, improve survival rates

-Liver cancer is the third deadliest cancer in Hong Kong after lung cancer and colorectal cancer.
-It is associated with viral infections, environmental pollution, alcohol abuse, and consumption of mouldy food.
-Liver cancer can be divided into primary liver cancer and metastatic liver cancer.
-Liver cancer can be asymptomatic in the early stage.
-However, when the tumor becomes larger in the intermediate and advanced stages, the difficulty of treatment increases.
-The survival rate of liver cancer patients after treatment is highly dependent on the timing of detection and diagnosis.
-Therefore, it is recommended to seek medical advice if symptoms are observed.
+Liver cancer is the third deadliest cancer in Hong Kong after Lung Cancer and colorectal cancer.
+Liver cancer is caused by viral infections, environmental pollution, alcohol abuse, and eating moldy food.
+Liver cancer is divided into primary liver cancer and metastatic liver cancer.
+Early-stage liver cancer symptoms are not obvious, but as the tumor grows larger in the middle and late stages, it becomes more difficult to diagnose and treat.
+The survival rate of liver cancer patients is closely related to the time of detection, diagnosis, and treatment; therefore, it is recommended to seek medical attention immediately if symptoms are found. a

 The liver is an important organ in the human body and the only organ that can repair damage on its own.
 It is responsible for various important functions such as absorbing useful substances, detoxification, producing proteins, storing vitamins and minerals, and promoting red blood cell metabolism.
 If liver cells go through abnormal division and mutation, liver cancer will develop and severely affect the body.

-According to the Hospital Authority, liver cancer ranks third among fatal cancers in Hong Kong.
-About 1,800 new cases of liver cancer are diagnosed each year, of which 75% are men and most are elderly.
-There are around 1,500 deaths every year, which is not far from the number of new cases.
-The latest government data show that the crude death rate per 100,000 population is 33.0 for men and 9.8 for women, while the age-standardized death rate per 100,000 population is 16.3 for men and 4.1 for women respectively.
-However, there has been a decreasing trend in the incidence and death rates of liver cancer over the past two decades.
-A study found that, among the 130 patients who underwent hepatectomy (liver resection) at the Queen Mary Hospital, the five-year survival rate for patients with stage I and II liver cancer was 60%, while the survival rate for patients with stage III and IV was lower, at only 30% for stage III and 10% for stage IV.
+The Hospital Authority stated that liver cancer ranks third among the deadliest cancers in Hong Kong, with approximately 1,800 new cases diagnosed annually, 75% of which are male and concentrated in the elderly.
+There are also over 1,500 deaths annually, a number not far off from the number of new cases.
+The latest government data indicates that the crude mortality rate for liver cancer per 100,000 population, broken down by sex, is 33.0 for men and 9.8 for women.
+The age-standardized mortality rate per 100,000 standard population is 16.3 for men and 4.1 for women.
+However, both the incidence and mortality rates of liver cancer have been declining over the past two decades.

 Symptoms of Liver Cancer